google/osv-scanner/docs/github-action.md

 ## Scheduled scans

 Regularly scanning your project for vulnerabilities can alert you to new vulnerabilities in your dependency tree.
 This GitHub Action will scan your project on a set schedule and report all known vulnerabilities.
+If vulnerabilities are found the action will return a failed status.

 ### Instructions